sportsbookguru/sportsbookguru.github.io/README.md

 ### Overview of Sportsbook Promos
 There are many different types of promos that sportsbooks offer.
 This section will give a quick intro to the different types of promos.
-The sections that follow will detail specific promos offered by different sportsboooks, and how best to capitalize ono them.
+The sections that follow will detail specific promos offered by different sportsboooks, and how best to capitalize on them.

 #### New User Promos
 New user promos are offered by almost all sportsbooks as an incentive to sign up for their book & download the app.
 These are one-time promotions offered to users when they first sign up for a specific sportsbook, and usually take one of three forms: